-There are 13 scholarships available for pursuing a Political Science major as of March 2026.
-You can find tens of Political Science scholarships available for high school senior, college senior, college, high school junior, college junior, and post-graduates.
-Some prominent Political Science scholarships for students include the J. Harold and Mabel Hamil Memorial Scholarship, the Bruce B. Melchert Scholarship, and the John B. Jones Memorial Scholarship.
-You can find Political Science scholarships for pursuing your undergraduate, four-year, graduate degree, bachelor's, associates, vocational, junior college, or doctoral.
+There are 19 scholarships available for pursuing a Political Science major as of April 2026.
+You can find tens of Political Science scholarships available for high school senior, college senior, college, post-graduate, high school junior, and college juniors.
+Some prominent Political Science scholarships for students include the Zinda Law Group Scholarship, the John B. Jones Memorial Scholarship, and the Ruth Segal Scholarship.
+You can find Political Science scholarships for pursuing your bachelor's, associates, undergraduate, four-year, graduate degree, doctoral, vocational, or junior college.

-You can find scholarship financial aid for studying Political Science by using a scholarship search engine like Scholarships That Work, which has 13 Political Science scholarships with an average award amount of $2,165.
-You can also find scholarships to pursue Political Science by inquiring with organizations that offer Law & Public Policy scholarships, like the Greater Kansas City Community Foundation, the Tau Kappa Epsilon Educational Foundation, the Pittsburgh Foundation, or the Course Hero.
+You can find scholarship financial aid for studying Political Science by using a scholarship search engine like Scholarships That Work, which has 19 Political Science scholarships with an average award amount of $1,945.
+You can also find scholarships to pursue Political Science by inquiring with organizations that offer Humanities & Social Sciences scholarships, like the Zinda Law Group, the Pittsburgh Foundation, the Foundation for Outdoor Advertising Research and Education (FOARE), or the Course Hero.

 To apply for scholarships in Political Science, you will need to fill out the scholarship application form on the scholarship page.
 For two of these scholarships, you will need to submit an essay.
 Several Political Science scholarships require a resume, and a few awards require letters of recommendation.
 The GPA requirements for Political Science scholarships vary between a 2.5 and 3.0 minimum GPA, while the SAT and ACT requirements vary between a 1290 and 1290 minimum SAT.
 One Political Science scholarships require nomination from a teacher or coach.

-Some of the best scholarships for studying Political Science are the Justice Hero Scholarship, the Zinda Law Group Scholarship, the Susan Knott Memorial Scholarship Fund, the Dana Labbee Scholarship, and the Maineri Law Firm Higher Education Scholarship.
+Some of the best scholarships for studying Political Science are the Justice Hero Scholarship, the Charles L. Hebner Memorial Scholarship, the Diversity Fellowship Program Scholarship, the College of Business Administration and Public Policy - Gil & Shirley Scholarship, and the Glenn and Dorothy Dumke Fellowship Scholarship.
 The best Political Science scholarships will be listed at the top of this page.

 All students who plan on studying or majoring in Political Science are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Political Science scholarships may vary, so be sure to read the scholarship listing carefully.
 Four scholarships for Political Science majors are specifically open to applicants who identify as Black, Asian, Native American or Alaska Native, or Hispanic students.
 Of these scholarships, two require community service participation.
 Plus, two scholarships for studying Political Science require extracurricular involvement.